MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 }
 ```

-## Turn off audit data from being sent to AIP and Microsoft 365 analytics
+## Prevent audit data from being sent to AIP and Microsoft 365 analytics

 By default, the Azure Information Protection unified labeling client supports central reporting and sends its audit data to: